-The thing is, GDPR affects Facebook pixels.
-If you are using Facebook pixel on your website, you are liable to comply with GDPR.
-You can learn more about it here.
-You will see examples of cases where you will need to get the prospects’ consent.
-This includes:
+The thing is, GDPR affects the use of Facebook Pixel.
+If you are using Facebook Pixel on your website, you are liable to comply with GDPR.
+Some examples of cases where you will need to get the prospects’ consent include:

 - A Facebook advertiser who installs the Facebook or Atlas pixel on its website to measure ad conversions or retarget advertisements on Facebook